-The TTUHSC School of Pharmacy will require completion of a PharmD-MBA Application form by December 1 of each year.
-A PharmD/MBA selection committee will review the academic achievement of each candidate and forward a recommendation to the Rawls College of Business and HOM program.
+The TTUHSC School of Pharmacy will require completion of a Pharm.D.-MBA Application form by December 1 of each year.
+A Pharm.D./MBA selection committee will review the academic achievement of each candidate and forward a recommendation to the Rawls College of Business and HOM program.
 Students should delay completing the Rawls College of Business applications until a determination of an SOP recommendation has been made.
-If the Committee does not recommend a student apply to the MBA program, the SOP program coordinator will counsel the student.
-The Rawls College of Business and the School of Pharmacy may limit the number of pharmacy students that are allowed to enroll in the MBA.
+If the Committee does not recommend a student apply to the Pharm.D.-MBA program, the SOP program coordinator will counsel the student.
+The Rawls College of Business and the School of Pharmacy may limit the number of pharmacy students that are allowed to enroll in the Pharm.D.-MBA program.
+Applicants for the Pharm.D.-MBA Dual Degree program MUST have a prior baccalaureate or higher degree to be admitted into the program.
+Additional information regarding requiremnts for enrollment, applications, fees, and program information can be found in the TTUHSC School of Pharmacy Pharm.D./MBA catalogue.